ryantd42/NY-Legislative-Git/2023/A7396B-2023/bill.md

  ANY BROWNFIELD SITE.
 To qualify to receive such assistance, a community group  must  demonstrate that its membership represents the interests of the community affected by such site.
-Furthermore, the  commissioner  [is authorized  to]  SHALL  direct  any  applicant  OR  PARTICIPANT who is a responsible party, as defined in section 27-1313  of  this  article,  to provide  such grants.
-Such grants shall be known as technical assistance grants and may be used to obtain technical  assistance  in  interpreting information  with  regard  to  the nature of the hazard posed by contam- ination located AT or emanating from a brownfield site or sites and  the development  and implementation of a brownfield site remedial program or programs.
+Furthermore, the  commissioner  [is authorized to] SHALL direct any applicant who is a responsible party, as defined in section 27-1313 of this article, to provide such grants.
+Such grants  shall be known as technical assistance grants and may be used to obtain technical assistance in interpreting information with  regard  to the  nature of the hazard posed by contamination located AT or emanating from a brownfield site or sites and the development  and  implementation of  a brownfield site remedial program or programs.
 Such grants may also be used to hire health and safety experts to advise  affected  residents on  any  health assessments and for the education of interested affected community members to enable them to more effectively participate in  the remedy  selection  process.
-Grants awarded  under this section may not be used for the purposes of collect- ing field sampling data,  political  activity  or  lobbying  legislative bodies.
+Grants awarded under this section may not be used for the purposes  of  collecting  field  sampling  data,  political activity or lobbying legislative bodies.
   (b)  The amount of any grant awarded under this section may not exceed fifty thousand dollars at any one site.
   (c) No  matching  contribution  from  the  grant  recipient  shall  be